 - Computer User.
 The person installing Drupal must have access to the computer where the installation lives.
 If you are installing Drupal locally on your own computer, then the "computer user" is you.
+It is also important to note that you are most likely the "administrator" user role, too.
 If you are installing Drupal at a remote server such as a web hosting company, then the computer user account could be called one of the following (not a complete list):

 - Web hosting account login